 Ways to get a Letter of Credit Finance

 Letter of Credit Factoring

-A seller can avail letter of credit finance in the form of a factoring.
-As the name suggests, letter of credit factoring is exactly like invoice factoring.
-In recent times, most buyers insist that supplier extend a credit period of say 30, 60 or 90 days.
-As most markets have now become buyers markets, it has become necessary for the sellers to oblige.
+A seller can avail of a letter of credit finance in the form of factoring.
+As the name suggests, the letter of credit factoring is exactly like invoice factoring.
+Most buyers insist that suppliers extend a credit period of, say, 30, 60, or 90 days in recent times.
+As most markets have become buyer markets, it has become necessary for the sellers to oblige.
 However, the seller also has to keep his cash cycle liquid, and the extended credit period may not be viable.
 In such situations where it becomes important both abide by client expectations and maintain liquidity, the seller can turn to instruments such as the letter of credit factoring.